dfds/postmortems/PM2021-004 - ADFS outage.md

 ## Summary

 On Wednesday 31st March, the token signing and token decryption certificates applied to ADFS expired.
-This caused problems signing in using SAML and logging in via the AWS web console for platform users.
+Platform users were unable to sign into the AWS web console via ADFS or via SAML to perform actions.

 ## Timeline